jfcloutier/karma_agency/notes/agency/policies.md

 (An additional but implied rule is that a previous observation survives as a current observation if it does not contradict any constraint or static rule.)

-A CA's belief can be a synthesis of multiple observations (of beliefs in the CA's umwelt), either within the bounds of the current timeframe (count belief) or integrating past and current timeframes (trend and end beliefs).
+A CA's belief can be a synthesis of multiple observations (of beliefs in the CA's umwelt), either within the bounds of the current timeframe (`count` and `comparison` beliefs) or integrating past and current timeframes (trend and end beliefs).
 A belief can also be a record of an executed policy (attempt) or an imagined property/relation (abduction).

 These observations constitute the base of support of the belief targeted for impact.
 To impact a belief (to persist or terminate it), the CA will want to impact all or some of the supporting observations.